Formation and evolution of binary black holes in $N$-body simulations of star clusters with up to two million stars: Methods

-In order to characterise the effect of an initial binary population on the cluster evolution and BBH mergers, we consider clusters in which all BH stellar progenitors are initially in a binary -- we refer to these initial binaries as primordial binaries.
+To characterize the impact of an initial binary population on cluster evolution and BBH mergers, we consider clusters where all BH stellar progenitors start in a binary, which we refer to as primordial binaries.
 For most cluster models we consider two variations.
 One variation begins with no primordial binaries, whilst in the other we ensure that every star with initial mass $>20\,\mathrm{M_{\sun}}$ is initialised in a binary.
 We opted against initialising lower mass binaries for three main reasons.
 Firstly, this work is focused on the effect of primordial binaries on the overall rate of BBH mergers and on the formation and evolution of BBHs, and these are unlikely to be affected by binaries with low mass components.
 Secondly, it has been suggested that once BHs have been formed in the cluster, the dynamical evolution of the cluster properties depends only on the number and properties of the massive binaries \citep{wang_impact_2021}.
 Finally, the exclusion of lower mass binaries makes our simulations computational more efficient, reducing significantly the computing cost.

-We sample the initial masses of the cluster stars from a \citet{kroupa_variation_2001} initial mass function.
+We sample the initial masses of the cluster stars from a \citet{kroupa_variation_2001} initial mass function between $M = 0.08~\rm M_{\sun}$ and $150~\rm M_{\sun}$.
 Primordial binaries are then generated by taking every stellar mass $>20\,\mathrm{M_{\sun}}$ and drawing from a uniform mass ratio ($q$) distribution $0.1\leq q \leq1$; the particle in the cluster with the closest mass to what was drawn is then chosen as the binary partner.
 The eccentricity for these binaries is then drawn from a \citet{sana_binary_2012} distribution

 The binary period is set using the extended \citet{sana_binary_2012} distribution described in \citet{oh_dependency_2015}

 We also consider a single cluster variation where we set the binary period based on the \citet{duquennoy_multiplicity_1991} distribution.
 This allows us to determine whether our results are particularly sensitive to the choice of period distribution.